Relativistic capture of dark matter by electrons in neutron stars

+The electron--DM portal is a well-motivated scenario that is crucial for light DM detection; see~\cite{Battaglieri:2017aum}.
+There have been a wide-ranging suite of experimental efforts in this new direction~\cite{Angle:2011th,Agnes:2018oej,Agnese:2018col,Abramoff:2019dfb,Aprile:2019xxb,Aguilar-Arevalo:2019wdi,Aprile:2019jmx,Arnaud:2020svb,x1texcess}.
+In this \textit{Letter}, we show that despite making up only $\sim3\times10^{-3}\,\%$ of the stellar mass, the electrons in a neutron star are excellent targets for capturing DM.
+Neutron star heating can search for DM masses and couplings that greatly exceed the limits set by the Earth-based direct detection experiments.

-To accurately calculate the capture probability for a quasirelativistic incident DM particle and an ultrarelativistic target electron, it is necessary to specify the key scattering ingredients in different reference frames.
-The DM--electron scattering cross section is most conveniently expressed in the center of momentum frame of each DM--electron pair; it is non-trivial to obtain an analytical expression by boosting all electron momenta to the \NS frame.
-On the other hand, the Fermi--Dirac distributions of targets, essential for estimating the Pauli blocking factor, are best defined in the \NS frame.
+Electrons in the neutron star are ultrarelativistic, highly degenerate and are moving in random directions, while DM particles approaching a neutron star are quasirelativistic with star escape velocity $v_\text{esc} \sim 0.6$.
+Because each DM--electron center of momentum frame is distinct and highly boosted from the neutron star frame, the conventional formalism, developed for nonrelativistic targets, is invalid in calculating the capture probability.
+For the system we consider, it is necessary to specify the key scattering ingredients in different reference frames.
+The DM--electron scattering cross section is most conveniently expressed in the center of momentum frame of each DM--electron pair, while the target Fermi--Dirac distributions are best defined in the \NS frame.

-In this work, we develop a manifestly Lorentz invariant formalism to express the capture probability per DM particle in the \NS in terms of the kinematic ingredients discussed above.
-It incorporates the Pauli blocking effect and other capture conditions and allows us to integrate over the phase space available for DM scattering and capture.
-We further apply this formalism to {two benchmark DM scenarios} and estimate sensitivities on model parameters from \NS heating.
-The first one assumes a contact operator to model DM--electron interactions.
-The second contains a light mediator particle with fixed masses of $1~{\rm keV}$ and $1~{\rm MeV}$, well below the Fermi momentum.
-For completeness, we also present results for DM capture due to nonrelativistic targets available in the neutron star, namely the muon, proton and neutron.
+We develop a manifestly Lorentz invariant formalism to express the capture probability per DM particle in the \NS in terms of the kinematic ingredients discussed above.
+It incorporates Pauli blocking and other capture conditions so that one may integrate over the phase space available for DM capture.
+We apply this formalism to {two benchmark DM scenarios} and estimate sensitivities on model parameters from \NS heating.
+The first assumes a contact operator to model DM--electron interactions.
+The second contains a light mediator particle with fixed in-medium effective masses of $1~{\rm keV}$ and $10~{\rm MeV}$, well below the Fermi momentum.